mumerfarooq/umr.io/data/blog/linktree-strategy.md

 ### Prediction:

 To put it simply, Linktree is a [website builder](https://beacons.ai/i/website-builder).
-Unless Linktree manages to scale up it's revenue streams and be the ultimate one stop shop like Shopofy, it's hard to see it compete, for a company which have left behind in the linkinbio space. my gut feels says it could be a good automattic suite.
+Unless Linktree manages to scale up it's revenue streams and be the ultimate one stop shop like Shopify, it's hard to see it compete, for a company which have left behind in the linkinbio space. my gut feels says it could be a good automattic suite.

 ## <a name="TLDR"></a> TLDR - Summary